 Becoming a Christian does not ensure that all your promptings are now from God.
 As a matter of fact, the apostle John says:

-Dear friends, do not believe every spirit, but test the spirits to see whether they are from God… (1 John 4:1)
+Dear friends, do not believe every spirit, but test the spirits to see whether they are from God.
+(1 John 4:1)

 Looking back over the examples I gave of promptings from the Bible,

 So, it’s important to distinguish which “promptings” are really from us (or from evil spirits), and which ones are truly from God.
+When we look at Scripture to discern promptings of any kind, we should look at Scripture in its context.
+Remember, Satan is a master at twisting the Scriptures to mean something God never intended (see Luke 4).

-It’s always better to look at the context of a passage and see what God intended, rather than praying a phrase from the Bible out of context.
 As you continue to grow in holiness, you will also find yourself growing in your ability to discern God’s will:

 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.
 Romans 12:2